10+ Things To Do In Altea, Spain In One Day

 Things to do in Altea, Spain in one day – Summing up

 Altea has something magical in it, doesn’t it?
 Narrow cobbled streets, whitewashed houses, and stunning beaches with calming sea views come together just perfectly.
-Hopefully, now you know what are the best things to do in Altea and how to spend your day there.
-So one thing left to say… Have a wonderful time in Altea!
-We’re 99% sure you’ll love it!
+It’s definitely one of the best places in the Province of Alicante!
+The choice of things to do in Altea might not be too long but we’re sure that you’ll have a fantastic time there!
+Enjoy!

 Update.
 We visited Altea again 3 years later (also in low season, in January) and we hold to our opinion – it’s truly a lovely town!